Georgia Medicaid for Seniors & Long-Term Care

 Georgia applies a $2,000 countable asset limit for a single applicant seeking nursing facility or aged-blind-disabled Medicaid.
 Assets that are typically not counted include:

-- Primary residence — exempt if the applicant intends to return home or a spouse or dependent relative lives there
+- Primary residence — exempt if the applicant intends to return home or a spouse or dependent relative lives there; if no exempt relative resides there, Georgia limits home equity to $752,000

 - One vehicle of any value used for the applicant or their family